Improve Child Health Outcomes

 How to Refer

-To self-refer, please call (415) 473-6008.
-To refer a client, fill out the attached Marin Family Marin referral form and fax to (415) 473-6396 or email to email@example.com.
-Referrals will be reviewed and follow up will be made with the family.
-Please let the families know you are making a referral to Marin Family Marin.
+To make a referral, use the “View the Referral Form” link on this page.
+This link provides a HIPAA compliant communication to Healthy Families Marin.
+Parents are welcome to self-refer.
+Referrals will be reviewed, and we will reach out to the family.
+Please let the families know you are making this referral to Marin Family Marin.
 Services will be offered based on the needs of the family and availability of staff.
+Please contact us at (415) 473-6008 with any questions.

 What makes Ana a great home visitor is her life experience as part of the community.
 Ana grew up in the Canal, members of her family still live there.
 She became a mother at 17 years old, so she has much in common with many mothers in the community.
 Ana is bilingual (Spanish) and started her career as a volunteer working as a compañera.
 She has had firsthand knowledge accessing services and appreciates how challenging it can be when you lack the guidance, may not speak the language, and struggle with keeping your family safe.
 Ana has worked in the County for the last 12 years, providing insurance assistance and most recently has completed formal training in child development and trauma informed care.
 Ana enjoys and is skilled at supporting mothers who wish to be successful at breast feeding and raising strong independent children.

 What makes Fevita a great home visitor is her love for children and their families.
 She is bilingual (Spanish) and grew up in the Central Valley and is the first in her family to graduate from college, graduating with a degree in child development.
 Fevita’s passion for working with children started early.
 Starting in high school and then after her graduation from college, she tutored grammar school children, worked with children with special needs, and facilitated parent groups.
 Fevita is passionate about supporting parents in providing their child with the best opportunity to meet their fullest potential.